LukeMoody01/animate_it/README.md

 An animation package inspired by [animate_do](https://github.com/Klerith/animate_do_package) and [Animate.css](https://daneden.github.io/animate.css/).

-Since the original animate_do does not seem to be maintained, I have decided to create this package that will add even more animations including complex animations using Matrix4.
+Since the original animate_do is not being maintained, I have decided to create this package that will add even more animations including complex animations using Matrix4.

 # Available **Animations**